 When the stock market crashed in 1929, the U.S. was thrown into The Great Depression.
 This global depression persisted for the next decade as millions of people lost their businesses, real estate and life savings.

-In large part, The Great Depression was triggered by big drops in foreign stock markets and people borrowing money from brokers to invest in stocks.
+The Great Depression was triggered largely by big drops in foreign stock markets and people borrowing money from brokers to invest in stocks.

 When the market eventually became over-leveraged, the bubble burst, the stock market tanked and the economy collapsed.